 |Password to Private Key File||Password to the private key.
 The field may be left blank if the private key is not password protected.
 The password is encrypted in the database using the passphrase defined by |

 Path to the file of known hosts.

 EJBCA enforces host key checking for security.
-The known hosts-file must contain the fingerprint of the server's public RSA key.
-Be wary of copying an existing known hosts since they typically only contain an EdDSA or ECDSA key fingerprint.
-To create a working known hosts-file, use the following command:
+The known hosts file must contain the fingerprint of the server's public RSA key.
+Be wary of copying an existing known hosts file since they typically only contain an EdDSA or ECDSA key fingerprint.
+To create a working known hosts file, use the following command:

 Make sure to change the